Counselling & Psychotherapy

 How I work

 My approach is integrative and relational, meaning I draw on different therapeutic models to suit you rather than applying a one-size-fits-all method.
-I work with conversation, reflection, somatic awareness, and creative exploration where helpful.
+I work with conversation, reflection, somatic awareness and creative exploration where helpful.
 This may include noticing how emotions show up in the body, using metaphor or imagery, or working outdoors through walk-and-talk sessions.

 I aim to create a calm, respectful space where you can explore thoughts and feelings without pressure to perform, explain yourself perfectly, or arrive with everything already worked out.
 Therapy with me is collaborative.
 We work together to understand patterns, build emotional awareness, and support meaningful change over time.